ovr/phalcon-rest-edition/README.md

 ## [Getting started](./docs/getting-started.md) [[ru](./docs/getting-started-ru.md)] :: [Vagrant](https://github.com/ovr/perfect-php-vagrant)

-This is a skeleton application written on [phalcon framework](https://github.com/phalcon/cphalcon) with performance boost.
+This is a skeleton application written on [phalcon framework](https://github.com/phalcon/cphalcon) with performance boost for build REST API service.
 This project created to develop applications in an easy way.

 For current time project is under development, have fun :)